uiua-lang/uiua/site/text/tutorial/Basic Data Manipulation and Formatting.md

 × 2 10
 ```

-Outputs will be displayed on multiple lines even if they were generated on the same line.
-The value that was generated last will be displayed at the bottom.
+Outputs generated on the same line will appear on the same line in output.

 ```uiua
 + 1 2 5